confluentinc/schema-registry/docs/security.rst

 .. include:: includes/auto-schema-registration.rst

-When a client application disables automatic schema registration, it will no longer be able to dynamically register new schemas from within the application, which is generally a good governance model.
+Once a client application disables automatic schema registration, it will no longer be able to dynamically register new schemas from within the application.
-However, it will still be able to retrieve existing schema information, assuming proper authorization.
+However, it will still be able to retrieve existing schemas from the |sr|, assuming proper authorization.

 Authorizing Access to the Schemas Topic